 What is Imputed Interest?

-Imputed Interest is basically interest income if one person grants money to other people at zero rates of interest; but the same is considered by IRS to tax the Interest component on the assumption that if the lender would have been a financial institution, it would have charged some interest on the amount lent.
+Imputed Interest is basically interest income if one person grants money to other people at zero rates of interest, but IRS considers the same to tax the Interest component on the assumption that if the lender would have been a financial institution, it would have charged some interest on the amount lent.

 Types of Imputed Interest